Relaxation times for Bose-Einstein condensation by self-interaction and gravity: Introduction

+Observational signatures and phenomenology of boson stars is an active topic \cite{2011PhRvD..84d3531C,Chavanis:2011zm,Maga_a_2012,Schive:2014hza,2015MNRAS.451.2479M,Levkov:2016rkk}.
+In 2018, \citet{Levkov:2018kau} studied the condensation of boson stars by gravitational interaction from an isotropic initial distribution of particles.
+They also gave the theoretical prediction for the relaxation time of bosons by self-interaction, $\tau_{\rm self} \propto 1/(n^2 |g|^2)$, and compared it with the relaxation time by gravitational interaction, but did not directly simulate the case with self-interactions~\citep{Levkov:2018kau}.
+In our previous work, we used pseudospectral methods with full three-dimensional non-linearity~\cite{Mocz:2017wlg,Du:2018qor,Levkov:2018kau,Chen:2020cef} to study the condensation and growth of boson stars both with and without self-interactions~\cite{Chen:2020cef}.
+The present work builds on our previous simulations and directly measures the effect of self-interactions on the condensation time.

-Using pseudospectral methods~\cite{Fornberg1987}, we study the condensation time of boson stars due to attractive self-interaction.
-We find the following results in our simulations: \begin{itemize} \item For bosons with attractive self-interaction, the condensation time of boson stars is inversely proportional to $n^2|g|^2$ as predicted by \citet{Levkov:2018kau} instead of $n|g|$ posited by \citet{Kirkpatrick:2020fwd}. \item For bosons with gravity and attractive self-interaction, we find the condensation time fits to analytic formula proposed by \citet{Kirkpatrick:2020fwd}.
+We find the following results in our simulations: \begin{itemize} \item The condensation time of boson stars with attractive self-interaction is inversely proportional to $n^2|g|^2$ as predicted by \citet{Levkov:2018kau}. \item The multi-physics condensation time of boson stars fits the analytic formula $\tau_{\rm gravity}\tau_{\rm self}/(\tau_{\rm gravity}+\tau_{\rm self})$ for bosons with gravity and attractive self-interaction. \end{itemize}